-SECTIO SECTION 1 TO BE COMPLETED BY THE ISSUER OR SELLING SECURITYHOLDER 1.
+SECTION 1 TO BE COMPLETED BY THE ISSUER OR SELLING SECURITYHOLDER 1.
 About 1.
 About your investment Type of see curities: Class B Preferred Shares Issuer: Corporation RESCO Mortgage Investment Purchased from: RESCO Mortgage Investment Co orporation SECTIO N 2 TO 4 TO B E COMPLETED BY PURCI HASER 2.
 Risk ac knowledgement The investi ment is risky.
 Initi al that you understand that: Your Initials s - You could lose ount of the investm e your entire investment of \$ent.] .
-[Instructions:] Insert the total Liquidity risk - You may n ot be able to sell your investment of quickly - or at all.
+[Instructions: ] Insert the total Liquidity risk - You may n ot be able to sell your investment of quickly - or at all.
 Lack of in formation - You may receive little or no information on about your inve estment.
 Lack of advice - You will not receive advice from the salesperson about whether this investment is suitable for you unless the salesperson is registered.
 The salesperson is the person who meets with, or provides information to you, about making this investment.
 To check whether the salesperson is registered, go to www.aretheyregistered.ca 3.
-Accred ited investor stat us applies to y you.
-(You may ini hat you meet the f the following criteria to be able to tial more than one statement.)
-The definition of accredited investor, a have questions about whether yo person identified That person, or in section 6 is r the salespersor esponsible for Your Initials • and you expect before taxes was more than \$200, t to be more than \$200,000 in the xes on your personal income tax r current calendar • 2 most recent ca before taxes combined with your lendar years, and you expect your the current calendar year. • with your spouse, you own more lebt related to the cash and securit in cash and so ecurities, after • vith your spouse, you have net asset (including real estate) minus y an \$5 million.
+Accred ited investor stat us You must meet at least one of the following criteria to be able to make this investment.
+Initial the statement that applies to you.
+(You may initial more than one statement.)
+The person identified in section 6 is responsible for ensuring that you meet the definition of accredited investor.
+That person, or the salesperson identified in section 5, can help you if you have questions about whether you meet these criteria.
+Your Initials Your Initials • and you expect before taxes was more than \$200, t to be more than \$200,000 in the xes on your personal income tax r current calendar • 2 most recent ca before taxes combined with your lendar years, and you expect your the current calendar year. • with your spouse, you own more lebt related to the cash and securit in cash and so ecurities, after • vith your spouse, you have net asset (including real estate) minus y an \$5 million.
 (Y our net assets